|Document Delivery||Recalls||Recall Policy|

 |Requests||Interlibrary Loan||Recommend a Purchase|

+Faculty, staff, and students may request items be pulled from the collections.
 We are not able to deliver materials that are non-paper formats (videocassette, CDs, etc.), in non-circulating collections, and Reserve items.

 Any registered user may recall material that is currently checked out.
 ALL materials, checked out by ANY patron, are subject to recall.

-You may request a recall at any Circulation Desk, or online though the libraries online catalog.
+You may request a recall at any Service Desk, or online though the libraries online catalog.
 We will notify the current user the following day that this item now has a new, earlier, due date.
 Once it has been returned, we will send you a Hold Pick-up Notice, letting you that the item is on the hold shelf at the Circulation Desk you choose.

 Each user is entitled to keep an item for a minimum of fourteen (14) days, calculated from the original check out date, before it is eligible for recall.